-The Institute's Staff-Student Liaison Committee (SSLC) provides a formal means of communication and discussion between the Institute and its students.
+The IHSE Post Graduate Staff-Student Liaison Committee (PGSSLC) provides a formal means of communication and discussion between the Institute and its students.
 The committee consists of student representatives from each programme in the Institute together with appropriate representation from staff within the Institute.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
 SSLCs meet regularly throughout the year.